Nonparametric Estimation of Mediation Effects with A General Treatment: Selecting the Smoothing Parameters

 The proposed estimator $\widehat{\mu}(t,t')$ (resp. $\widehat{\mu}_h(t,t')$) in \eqref{def:CBS} (resp. \eqref{def:CBK}) involves tuning parameters $k_1, k_{\boldsymbol{X}},k_{\boldsymbol{M,X}}$, and $K_0$ (resp. $h$).
 If the treatment $T$ is discrete, $k_1$ and $K_0$ can be determined in the way described in Remark~1, and the kernel type estimator $\widehat{\mu}_h(t,t')$ is not applicable.
 When the confounders $\boldsymbol{X}$ or the mediators $\boldsymbol{M}$ are discrete, the corresponding sieve bases and parameters $k_{\boldsymbol{X}}$ and $k_{\boldsymbol{M,X}}$ can also be determined in that way.
 Thus, in this section, we focus on proposing a data-driven method for choosing the parameters for continuous $T, \boldsymbol{X}$ and $\boldsymbol{M}$.

 Note that our estimators $\widehat{\mu}(t,t')$ and $\widehat{\mu}_h(t,t')$ for continuous $T$ are nonparametric regression type estimators.
 For such estimators, the smoothing parameters are usually selected by minimizing certain cross-validation (CV) criteria that approximates the mean squared error (MSE) of the estimator.
-Although simultaneously selecting all the smoothing parameters using one CV criteria can better approximate the MSE, it is too time consuming, given so many parameters.
-Thus, we propose to choose them separately in the following way.
+Although simultaneously selecting all the smoothing parameters using one CV criteria can better approximate the MSE, it is too time-consuming, given so many parameters.
+Thus, we propose to choose them separately.